davatorium/rofi/doc/rofi-manpage.markdown

 * **glob**: Match a glob pattern.
 * **fuzzy**: Do a fuzzy match.

-   Default: normal
+   Default: *normal*

-   Note:, glob matching might be slow for larger lists.
+Note: glob matching might be slow for larger lists

 `-tokenize`